 Sole Proprietorship Taxes and the Schedule C

 One of the main differences between filing your regular income taxes and filing the taxes for your sole proprietorship is the Schedule C form.
 Schedule C is the IRS form that will accompany your 1040 form when you file taxes for your sole proprietorship.
 The Schedule C form is self-explanatory and easy to fill out.
 You will simply list all of your business expenses for the year, followed by your business profit for the year.
 The difference between your expenses and revenue will determine your net loss or profit for the tax year, which is entered on line 29 of Schedule C.

 There are many different items that can be listed as business expenses as you file your sole proprietorship taxes.
-Some of these include operating expenses, travel expenses, equipment and product costs, advertising expenses, and even expenses for meals and entertainment, as long as they are business-related.
+Some of these include operating expenses, travel expenses, equipment and product costs, advertising expenses, and even a percentage of expenses for meals, as long as they are business-related.
+(Starting 2018, the deduction for any expenses related to entertainment, amusement or recreation is gone.)
 Any net profit on Schedule C will be subject to the normal income taxes on your 1040 form.
 If your business experienced a loss, this will be deducted from any regular salary or wages that you and your spouse have earned during the year.

 Self-Employment Tax & Your Sole Proprietorship